ang-zeyu/infisearch/README.md

 There are two options here:
 - If you have the rust / cargo toolchains setup, simply run `cargo install morsels_indexer --vers 0.3.2`.
-- Alternatively, the cli binaries are also available [here](https://github.com/ang-zeyu/morsels/releases).
+- You can also get the cli binaries [here](https://github.com/ang-zeyu/morsels/releases).

 ### 2. Running the indexer